 June

-Panadura Wildlife Research Centre: You can still watch turtles lay eggs on the beach.
+Panadura Wildlife Research Centre: You can watch turtles lay eggs on the beach.

-Whale watching: Trincomalee offers trips to see blue whales and sperm whales from the North.
+Whale watching: Trincomalee offers trips to see blue and sperm whales from the North.

-Surfing: With the winds offshore, swells consistent and rain at a minimum, this is the perfect time to take your board to the sea.
+Surfing: With the winds offshore, consistent swells, and minimal rainis is the perfect time to take your board to the sea.

 July